manosim/react-native-base/README.md

 ### Installation - Quick Start
+Make sure you have a fresh react-native project or initialize one and then `cd` into the project.

+    react-native init MyProject
+    cd MyProject/

-To install `react-native-base` with one line, you can use the installation script:
+To install `react-native-base` it is suggested that you use the installation script:

     curl -o- -L https://raw.githubusercontent.com/manosim/react-native-base/master/scripts/install.sh | bash